streamingfast/substreams/docs/developer-guide/setting-up-handlers.md

 ```
 {% endcode %}

-We can now writer our handlers!
+We can now writer our Rust handlers!